Jordan Dechtman | June 1, 2026

 If you are vested in a defined benefit pension plan, you have a critical choice to make.
-Specifically, you need to determine how you’ll receive your pension payout.
-If you have a spouse, learning which pension payout option is best for couples is vital.
+Specifically, you need to determine how you’ll receive your pension benefit.
+For married couples, the payout option you choose can affect how much income continues to a surviving spouse for decades.

-The choice of pension payout options is never clear-cut, and it can have far-reaching consequences for you and your family.
+Two factors make this pension decision weighty.
+Your benefit election may shape a large share of your retirement cash flow, and most plans don’t allow changes after benefits start.
+The choice of pension payout options isn’t clear-cut, and it can have far-reaching consequences for you and your family.
 That’s the reason why your choice needs to be based on your financial plan.
 Your decision should consider several key factors, such as your and your spouse’s age, health, income needs, and income sources.

-Most pension plans offer two options – a lump-sum payout and a monthly payout.
+Pension plans typically offer a lump-sum payout, a monthly benefit, or both.
 The monthly payout is an annuity option that can be paid on a single life, a 50 percent payout for joint and survivor, 100 percent joint and survivor (there could be several variations of the joint and survivor options), and life with 10 years certain.

 Couples need to take their spouses into account when they make this decision.
 These retirement benefits are generally counted on for long-term support for both partners after exiting the workforce.
 Here’s a closer look at each pension payout option.

-The lump-sum payout option results in a one-time payment, as Investopedia explains.
-The payment is calculated as a present value of the stream of payments you would have received with a monthly payout.
+The lump-sum payout option is a one-time payment, as Investopedia explains.
+The payment is generally calculated using the present value of the monthly payments you would otherwise receive.
+The specific formula varies by plan, so review your plan documents carefully.
 Generally, the formula applies a discount rate tied to the 30-year Treasury note.

 You can invest your lump sum payment in any way you choose.
 However, unless you roll it into an IRA, the entire amount will be counted as ordinary income in the year it’s received and taxed accordingly.

-If you roll your lump-sum pension payment into an IRA, the taxes are deferred until you withdraw the funds from your IRA.
-If you withdraw any funds before the age of 59 ½, they will be subject to taxes and a 10 percent penalty.
+If you roll your lump-sum pension payment into an IRA, taxes are deferred until you withdraw the funds.
+Withdrawals before age 59½ may be subject to income taxes and a 10% early withdrawal penalty, depending on your circumstances and applicable exceptions.

-Here are a few scenarios where a lump sum may be the best option for pension payout for both individuals and couples:
+Here are a few scenarios where a lump sum may be worth evaluating for your pension payout for both individuals and couples:

-Annuity payout options can provide a more consistent and reliable stream of income for couples.
-However, there are several options under the annuity umbrella to consider.
-And, as outlined above, a lump-sum pension payout option can make more sense in certain situations.
+Annuity payout options may provide a more consistent income stream for couples, depending on the terms of the plan.
+However, the joint and survivor pension payout options are among the most important for married couples to consider.
+And, as outlined above, a lump-sum distribution can make more sense in certain situations.

 To begin making this choice, it’s important to understand how your pension payout is calculated.
 Your monthly pension benefit is calculated based on your earnings and years of service.

-For example, your benefit amount might be equal to two percent of the average earnings you received over your last five years of service, multiplied by your total years of service.
-However, your actual monthly payout amount will be dictated by the annuity option you choose.
+For illustration only, some plans calculate benefits using a percentage of average earnings multiplied by years of service.
+Your actual formula will depend on your plan.
+However, your actual monthly benefit amount will be shaped by the annuity option you choose.

-The single life annuity option guarantees a fixed monthly payout for Life.
-Since the payout is based on a single life, it generates the largest monthly payout.
+The single life annuity option generally provides a fixed monthly payout for life, subject to the terms and financial backing of the pension plan.
+Comparing a single life annuity vs. a joint survivor annuity starts here: the single life option generates the largest monthly payout, but payments stop at your death.
 Once you die, the pension goes away.

 This choice is relatively clear-cut if you are single with no dependents.
 There’s simply no need to consider the joint and survivor options when they aren’t applicable to you.

-If you are married, you should probably look at one of the joint and survivor pension payout options.
+If you are married, understanding joint life vs joint and survivor options is frequently worth reviewing, as they may provide continuing income for a surviving spouse.
 However, if you have other reliable income sources that can provide for your spouse, you could choose to maximize your pension benefit with a single-life annuity.

 Some couples will use a portion of the difference between a single-life payout and a joint and survivor payout to purchase a life insurance policy.
 That policy can provide a larger spousal benefit and more flexibility in determining how the benefit can be used.

-Another reason to choose the single-life option over a joint and survivor option is if you expect to outlive your spouse.
+Longevity differences may be one factor to discuss when comparing a single-life annuity with joint and survivor options.
 Keep in mind that if you are the first to die, the payments will stop.

-The 50 percent joint and survivor pension payout option pays a reduced benefit, but it pays half that benefit to the surviving spouse.
+The 50 percent joint and survivor pension for a married couple where one spouse depends on that income stream.
 For example, if the single life monthly payout is $2,800, the 50 percent joint and survivor option might be reduced to $2,300.
 However, at your death, your spouse will continue to receive $1,150 a month for life.

-Instead of paying a surviving spouse 50 percent of the reduced pension amount, a 100 percent joint and survivor option pays 100 percent.
+Instead of continuing 50 percent of the reduced pension amount to a surviving spouse, a 100 percent joint and survivor option continues the full benefit.
 To cover the higher survivor benefit, the pension amount paid to the pension-holder is reduced further.

 A single-life payout of $2,800 might be reduced to $2,100.
 The upside is that your spouse won’t experience any change in income from the pension.
 They will continue to receive the same $2,100 monthly benefit.

-This option has the second highest payout, but it also provides the least amount of protection for a surviving spouse.
+Life with 10 years may offer a higher payout than monthly amount than some joint and survivor selections, but it depends on the plan.
 The life with 10-years certain option makes monthly payments for life.
 However, if you die in the first ten years, your spouse receives the same payout for the remainder of the ten years.

-This option is appropriate if your spouse is significantly older than you or if their health condition makes it unlikely he or she will survive the 10-year period.
+This selection may be worth discussing when age differences or health considerations affect how long survivor benefits may be needed.
 It’s an important option to keep in mind if those scenarios apply to you.
 However, it has clear downsides when your partner is relatively young and in good health.

-Your pension benefit is likely a major cornerstone of your retirement income plan, and you only get one chance to choose the right option.
-Once the payout begins, your choice is irrevocable.
+Your pension benefit is likely a major cornerstone of your retirement income plan, and you may only have one opportunity to make an election.

-That means you have a single opportunity to choose your pension payout option, and it requires you to, in a sense, predict the future.
+That means you have a single opportunity to choose your pension payout option, and it requires you to weigh several unknowns about the future.
 While no one can be certain about what the future holds, it is possible to consider what’s likely to happen.

 As you make your choice about which pension payout option is best for you and your spouse as a couple, it can help to see the pros and cons for each listed succinctly.
-Use the following lists as a quick reference as you make your decision.
+Use the following lists as a general educational reference before discussing your options with a qualified, fiduciary professional.

 Your pension benefit is the culmination of years of hard work.
 Your most difficult decision – choosing the best pension payout option for you and your spouse – still lies ahead.